TradieSystem/be_314/README.md

 <br/>

 # Running Locally
-If you wish to run the project locally, please navigate to the root directory of the repository in **cmd** and run the command __python build.py__.
-This will set up your docker instance with MySQL and start the flask instance at the same time.
+If you wish to run the project locally, please ensure that you have both Python 3.9 and Docker installed on your system (the links for both can be found above).
+Once you have confirmed that Python and Docker are installed please navigate to the cloned repository on your computer by opening **cmd** and entering the command **cd** followed by the path to the backend repository.
+Once in the root of the repository please enter **python win-build.py** for Windows and **python mac-build.py** for MacOS.
+Once started you should see console windows open up running both the API flask instance and the Docker containing MySQL, allow some time for the docker to complete starting up. <br/>
+Enjoy Testing!!!

 <br/>
 <br/>